Belong. Connect. Grow.

 For over 30 years, multiple generations of our community have made meals to feed hungry New Yorkers.
 Advance sign-up will be required (look for the link in an upcoming eblast).
 All participants must be age 12 or older (ages 12-15 must be accompanied by an adult).
 Each participant should bring five loaves of whole wheat bread and 16 pieces of fruit (preferably apples and oranges) and wear a hat to comply with Department of Health regulations.

-Getting to Know You — First Wednesdays Lunchtime Speaker Series (Zoom)
+Getting to Know Our Community — Monthly Wednesdays Lunchtime Speaker Series (Zoom)

 Bring your lunch and join us as we introduce a fascinating member of our community.
-More details to come.
+Speakers to be announced.

 Stitch-A-Thon